RemDelaporteMathurin/h-transport-materials/paper.md

 # Acknowledgements

-We acknowledge contributions from Brigitta Sipocz, Syrtis Major, and Semyeong Oh, and support from Kathryn Johnston during the genesis of this project.
+We acknowledge contributions from [insert HTM contributions]

 # References